The Glooscap Trail along the Bay of Fundy

 Hotels:

-hotels along the Bay of Fundy * You can book through our partner booking.com.
+Hotels along the Bay of Fundy * you can, for example, book through our partner booking.com.

-Who has ever been to the Bay of Fundy?
+Who has ever been on the Glooscap Trail along the Bay of Fundy?
 What were your experiences there?